OpenDSA/OpenDSA/RST/en/PL/FP1.rst

 can be the return value of a function call.
 In FP, functions are first-class values.
-Functions that take one or more functions as parameters and/or return a function are called **higher-order functions** (much, much more on this later).
+Functions that take one or more functions as parameters and/or return a function are called **higher-order functions** (much more on this later).

 In FP, all data items are **immutable**: once a value is created, it can never be modified.
-Even in Java, which is an OO language, not a FP language, String objects are immutable.
+Even in Java, which is an object-oriented language, not a FP language, String objects are immutable.

 The most basic, built-in data structure in FP languages is the list,